NinerXrayBravoTwoTwo/MassEnergyUnits/README.md

 Examples
 --------
-On gram is equal to about 21,480 tons of TNT or 21 kilotons Trinity and Fatman both liberated about a gram of energy
+On gram is equal to about 21,480 tons of TNT or 21 kilotons.
+Trinity and Fatman both liberated about a gram of energy

 ```